Hero image

 Dollar-Cost Averaging

-• Preferably not investing in a low-interest saving account.
+• Alternative to investing in a low-interest saving account.

 • Dollar-Cost Averaging imparts discipline to the savings process.
 You can pay yourself first, which you achieve by saving regularly.